shupershuff/Diablo2RLoader/README.md

 So the real question is, regardless of this script, is using procexp or another method to kill the "check for other instances" handle against ToS?
 Stricly speaking yes and this topic has been broached in Blizzard forums many times without an official response either for or against.
 If you're reading this your real question is actually "Will I get banned for multiboxing by killing the 'check for other instances' handle?" which to that I'm confident the answer is no. If I wasn't confident, this script wouldn't exist and people wouldn't be using procexp/handle.exe to multibox through traditional methods.
 Given the widespread use of procexp/handle being used to multibox, this method (and therefore also this script), is considered safe.

-## Notes about the Window title rename (SetText.exe)
+## Notes about the Window title rename (SetTextv2.exe)

-The script will generate a file called SetText.exe if it doesn't exist.
+The script will generate a file called SetTextv2.exe if it doesn't exist.
 This is used to rename the Game Windows so that you and the script can tell each instance apart.
 To compile the .exe this requires DotNet4.0.
 If you don't have it the script will prompt you to download this from Microsoft.
-~~A Windows Defender exception will also be automatically added for the directory this sits in, as at the time of writing (24.4.2023), Windows Defender considers it to be dodgy.~~ A submission has since been sent to Microsoft and submission has been cleared :)
+~~A Windows Defender exception will also be automatically added for the directory this sits in, as at the time of writing (24.4.2023), Windows Defender considers it to be dodgy.~~ <br>
+~~A submission has since been sent to Microsoft and submission has been cleared :)~~ <br>
+I have since made a new version of SetText so that it can rename Windows based on process ID (instead of looking for any window matching Diablo II) to prevent any issues with folk who launch an instance via Battlenet as well as the script.

 If you have a 3rd Party Anti-Virus product installed and it kicks up a fuss, you may need to manually add an exception to the .\SetText\ folder location.